Fire Safety Report

 The Higher Education Opportunity Act (HEOA) requires two safety-related requirements from institutions that participate in federal student financial aid programs.
 These two requirements are:

 Institutions must keep a fire log that states the nature of a fire, date, time and general location of each fire in on-campus student housing facilities.
-Calvin College complies with this rule by including all fire-related incidents in the Daily Clery Act Public Log and Fire Log.
-To view the most recent seven days of information click Daily Crime Report.
-Additionally, the public can also view archived weekly logs for the previous three years.
+Calvin College complies with this rule by including all fire-related incidents in the Daily Crime Report and Fire Log.

 Annual Fire Safety Report